AwesomenessXP/niche-ify/README.md

 - Spotify authentication requires multiple steps
     - Choose authorization for long running apps (requests are in Node)

-##### Request User Code
+## Request User Code
 1. Request user auth in Node
 2. Create an endpoint (ex: '/login/') with GET request
-3. Use query params stated in the docs
-*NOTE: "redirect_uri" param will take you the specified page AFTER auth*
+3. Use query params stated in the docs. *NOTE: "redirect_uri" param will take you the specified page AFTER auth*
 4. redirect to 'https://accounts.spotify.com/authorize?' with query params following the uri

 ## Response